phytooracle/3d_landmark_selection/running_landmark_selection.md

 ## Set IP address

-Open Powershell and find your IP address by running:
+Open Powershell in Administrator Mode and find your IP address by running:

 ```powershell
 ipconfig